grpc/grpc-swift-2/Sources/GRPCCore/Documentation.docc/Articles/Migration-guide.md

 Now you need to update your package manifest (`Package.swift`) to use the local copy rather than the copy from GitHub.
-Replace your package dependency on "grpc-swift" with the local dependency, and update any target dependencies to use "grpc-swift-v1" instead of "grpc-swift":
+Replace your package dependency on "grpc-swift-2" with the local dependency, and update any target dependencies to use "grpc-swift-v1" instead of "grpc-swift-2":

 ```swift
 let package = Package(